Price: $999 (starting), $899 (education)

 After we streamed 15 minutes of full HD video on the MacBook Air, our heat gun picked up low readings on its touchpad (78 degrees Fahrenheit), keyboard (80.5 degrees) and underside (83 degrees), which all fall under our 95 degree comfort threshold.

-Apple MacBook Air M1 review: Software and iOS apps
+MacBook Air with M1 review: Software and iOS apps

 As you've doubtlessly noticed, multiple applications we used to test and benchmark the MacBook Air were applications made for Intel processors.
 The Apple M1 chip, and all upcoming Apple silicon, will not natively run these applications.
 Fortunately, Rosetta 2 — Apple's tool for translating applications to run smoothly — is here and it performs that action up upon installation, so those applications can run unhindered.
 Hopefully, developers will create Universal versions of these apps sooner, rather than later, so the M1 Macs can run to their potential.